SalmaAlassal/Docker-Diary/docker-networking.md

     - Using the container name of the database container: `db-container-name:db-container-port`
     - Using the IP address of the database container : `db-container-ip:db-container-port` - This is not recommended as the IP address of the container can change.
     - Using the host machine IP address: `host-machine-ip:db-container-port`: Because of the port binding, the host machine listens on the host port and forwards the request to the container port.
     - Using all available network interfaces :`0.0.0.0:db-container-port` - When you use this ip address, the service is available on all network interfaces of the host machine.
-This means that any machine that can reach the host machine can connect to the service using the host machine's IP address and the bound port.
-So in this case, the web app container can talk to the database container using the host machine's IP address and the database container's port.

 ## Understanding `localhost` in Containers